 Alcohol abuse does not have to take over your life.
 If you think you have a problem with alcohol or have tried to stop drinking and found it to be harder than you thought it would be, there is professional help available that can provide the support you need to get back on track.

-What Are the Physical Effects of Teen Alcohol Abuse?
+What Are the Physical Effects?

 You are probably most familiar with the short-term effects of alcohol on your body.
 Alcohol is a central nervous system depressant.
 Drinking relaxes you and makes you feel good.
 You become intoxicated as the alcohol enters your bloodstream and is transported to your brain.
 Soon, you lose your sense of coordination and have a hard time concentrating.
 Your judgment becomes impaired, and you may become sleepy.
 All of these side effects from alcohol seem fun and temporary, and even the bad side effects from getting drunk, like vomiting, only last a short amount of time but more serious side effects exist.